epsylon/ecoin/README.md

 #### Description:

- [ECOin](https://ecoin.03c8.net) is a P2P crypto-currency with the goal of providing a long-term energy-efficient digital economy strategy.
+ [ECOin](https://ecoin.03c8.net) is a P2P crypto-currency with the goal of providing **a long-term energy-efficient digital economy strategy**.

- It uses -[SCRYPT algorithm](https://en.wikipedia.org/wiki/Scrypt)- and implements 3 different mining systems:
+ It uses -[SCRYPT algorithm](https://en.wikipedia.org/wiki/Scrypt)- and implements 3 different mining systems.

+ **It is the only crypto in the market that implements such a sophisticated mining system**:

  + [Proof-Of-Work](https://en.wikipedia.org/wiki/Proof_of_work)
  + [Proof-Of-Stake](https://en.wikipedia.org/wiki/Proof_of_stake)